Wine-NSPA – Aggregate-Wait and Async Completion

 Aggregate-wait is the kernel-side wait primitive that lets the gamma dispatcher block on request traffic, deferred-completion wakeups, and teardown wakeups in one place while keeping receive, CQE drain, and reply signaling on the same RT thread.

-That is the architectural role of patch 1010 plus the dispatcher Phase 2/3 userspace work.
+That is the architectural role of aggregate-wait plus the dispatcher’s ring-ownership and same-thread completion work.
 Gamma already gave Wine-NSPA the correct request-side priority inheritance story: client threads do CHANNEL_SEND_PI, the kernel enqueues by priority, and the wineserver dispatcher runs the handler at the right effective priority.
 What gamma lacked was the matching async completion-side wait primitive.

 The first async-completion prototype used the wineserver main thread as the CQE drain site.
 That proved the basic mechanism but broke the more important invariant: the thread that received the request was no longer the thread that completed and replied to it.

-Patch 1010 and the accompanying dispatcher restructure fix that.
-The dispatcher now owns all three parts of the async path:
+The aggregate-wait kernel extension and the accompanying dispatcher restructure fix that.
+The dispatcher owns all three parts of the async path:

 1. receive request from the channel